Robinpig/Note/docs/CS/MQ/Kafka/Consumer.md

 (Just like poll(), close() also commits offsets automatically.)
 This is usually not an issue, but pay attention when you handle exceptions or exit the poll loop prematurely.

-Automatic commits are convenient, but they don’t give developers enough control to avoid duplicate messages.

 Most developers exercise more control over the time at which offsets are committed both to eliminate the possibility of missing messages and to reduce the number of messages duplicated during rebalancing.
-The consumer API has the option of com‐ mitting the current offset at a point that makes sense to the application developer rather than based on a timer.
+The consumer API has the option of committing the current offset at a point that makes sense to the application developer rather than based on a timer.

 By setting `auto.commit.offset=false`, offsets will only be committed when the application explicitly chooses to do so.
 The simplest and most reliable of the commit APIs is commitSync().